lepidus/fullJournalTransfer/README.md

 php tools/importExport.php FullJournalImportExportPlugin import [targzFileName] [user_name]
 ```

+⚠️ During the import process, a "Journal Registration" email is sent to all imported users.
+For testing purposes, we strongly recommend to disable the email functionality in the config.inc.php file before running the import script.

 **Obs**.: Journals containing substantial data will consume a large memory resources.
 In such instances, employ the PHP parameter `-d memory_limit=-1` during import/export operations.

+## Troubleshooting

+This plugin uses features from the users and the native import/export plugin.
+If the execution does not work as expected, test with the PKP import/export plugins to resolve any problems before proceeding with this one.

 ## Imported/Exported Journal Content